microsoft/fluentui/packages/office-ui-fabric-react/src/components/Persona/docs/PersonaDonts.md

-- Change the values of the color swatches in high contrast mode.
+- Don't change the values of the color swatches in high contrast mode.